 - Mathematics Diagnostic Center The Math department offers a diagnostic and prescription service for students who need to refresh their arithmetic or algebra skills.
 Its purpose is to assist students to reinforce the math skills they need to enhance their current course success, or to enable students to enroll in a higher-level course.
 For more information, contact Math Diagnostics, Mawhinney Hall, Room 208, or call (315) 498-2611. - Mathematics Lab The Mathematics Lab provides assistance for students enrolled in both credit and non-credit mathematics courses.
 If you feel you could benefit by receiving tutoring help, drop by for assistance or to make an appointment.
 Computer tutorials, videos and reserve mathematics texts are available.
-You will find us in Mawhinney Hall, Room 205, or call (315) 498-2610. - Study Skills Center The Study Skills Center (SSC) is staffed with professional learning specialists who are trained to identify learning difficulties and work individually with students to find solutions.
-The services of the SSC are open to all full and part-time students.
-You may arrange to work with a tutor on a regular basis throughout the semester, or you may come in for short-term help in a certain area.
+You will find us in Mawhinney Hall, Room 205, or call (315) 498-2610. - Study Skills Center The Study Skills Center (SSC) employs professionally-trained tutors who provide learning strategies to students via one-to-one and small group tutoring sessions held in the Center and online.
+The Center also provides workshop-style sessions, which are held in satellite locations across campus, including weekly in the Evening Program Office and the Nursing Program Office.
+Students may arrange to work with a tutor on a regular basis throughout the semester, or may come to the Center or attend scheduled workshops for help with specific study strategies.
 Appointments for tutoring should be made as early in the semester as the need arises.
-Call (315) 498-2260 or visit the Center in Mawhinney Hall, Room 350. - Writing Skills Center The Writing Skills Center invites students who want to improve their writing to meet with professional tutors who are experienced in guiding this kind of improvement.
+Call (315) 498-2260 or visit the Center in Mawhinney Hall, Room 350.

+Writing Skills Center - The Writing Skills Center invites students who want to improve their writing to meet with professional tutors who are experienced in guiding this kind of improvement.
 Tutors will work with you to help overcome writer's block, generate ideas, and structure and organize essays and research papers.
 They can also help with spelling, grammar, punctuation and style.
 Tutoring sessions are usually arranged by appointment; you may come on a regular basis throughout the semester or for a few sessions.
 Some drop-in hours are available.
 Check the Center for times.
 Please call (315) 498-2260 or visit the Writing Skills Center, Mawhinney Hall, Room 350, to make an appointment.
 Also consider using our online tutoring option, NightWriter.
 Email writing questions or writing-in-progress to write@sunyocc.edu Sunday through Thursday between 9:00 p.m. and midnight.